ParallelMaths/parallel/pages/9-40-pigeonhole-problem.md

 ::: problem id=4_1 marks=3
 __4.1__ Which of these is equal to 0.88888888... + 0.077777777...?

+Note: ... signifies that the decimal is recurring.

 * [ ] 0.877777777...
 * [ ] 0.88
 * [ ] 0.955555555...